KB Associates (“KBA”) is a consulting firm dedicated to enabling managers successfully establish and operate investment funds.

 Choose an appropriate structure

-Unit Trust with appointed management company (an external management company such as that of KB Associates or a proprietary management company)
+Unit Trust with appointed management company (an external management company such as that of KBA or a proprietary management company)

 - A trust may be set up as an umbrella structure with segregated liability between sub-funds